madeeldevops/node-app/README.md

 # docker-to-ecr
-This repo is used for pushing docker image to aws ecr via aws codebuild using github Don't forget to add trigger on push in codebuild
+This repo is used for pushing docker image to aws ecr using aws codebuild with github Don't forget to add trigger on push in codebuild

 I had to change this line from buildspec.yml as it is no longer supported in cli v2